Cream of Asparagus Soup Recipe

 • Herbs, for garnish: like dill, chives, or rosemary.

 • Lemon Juice: for serving.
-You could even add some lemon zest for extra tang
+You could even add some lemon zest for extra tang.

-How to make asparagus soup
+How to make cream of asparagus soup

 Then, chop up your onion into small chunks and mince the garlic.

-Prepare the Soup Base: Heat the butter in a large saucepan until melted.
+Sauté and Simmer: Heat the butter in a large saucepan until melted.
 Add the onions, garlic, and pepper and sauté for about 5 minutes – until the onion has softened.
 Then add the asparagus, cover with a lid, and cook over medium heat until softened – about 5-10 minutes.

 Next, add the vegetable stock and bring it to a boil.
 Reduce the heat, then allow to simmer for 30 minutes.
 Make sure to cover the saucepan with a lid.

-Puree the Soup: If have an immersion blender, you can blend the soup to your desired consistency directly in the pot.
+Blend or Blitz: If you have an immersion blender, you can blend the soup to your desired consistency directly in the pot.
 If not, pour the soup base into a regular blender or food processor.
 Then blitz until smooth.
-Finally, add the cream (keep some to add while serving if you prefer) and stir well to combine.

-What to serve with asparagus soup
+What to serve with cream of asparagus soup

 A ladle pouring asparagus soup in a saucepan